ilai-deutel/kibi/README.md

 This project must remain tiny, so using advanced dependencies such as [`ncurses`](https://crates.io/crates/ncurses), [`toml`](https://crates.io/crates/toml) or [`ansi-escapes`](https://crates.io/crates/ansi-escapes) would be cheating.

 The following dependencies provide wrappers around system calls.
-Safe wrappers are preferred to avoid using `unsafe` code as much as possible:

 * On UNIX systems (Linux, macOS):
     * `libc`
-    * `nix`
-    * `signal-hook`
 * On Windows:
     * `winapi`
     * `winapi-util`